evanwill/get-git/1-why.md

 Git can tell exactly what changes in a plain text file, but can not understand the insides of a [binary file](https://en.wikipedia.org/wiki/Binary_file).
 It will know when a binary file is changed, but it can not give you the exact differences.
 Thus, Git is not optimal for managing Word docs, PDFs, or other binary files.

-Instead, think about using a plain text writing workflow using [Markdown](https://evanwill.github.io/_drafts/notes/markdown-minute.html) or [LaTeX](https://www.latex-project.org/about/)--it simplifies your life, makes writing easier and more [sustainable](https://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown)!
+Instead of using proprietary formats, consider a plain text writing workflow using [Markdown](https://evanwill.github.io/_drafts/notes/markdown-minute.html) or [LaTeX](https://www.latex-project.org/about/)--it simplifies your life, makes writing easier and more [sustainable](https://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown)!

 ## Example Use

 Software Carpentry, "Version Control with Git" lesson:

-- An [example lesson](https://github.com/swcarpentry/lesson-example) and [web template](https://github.com/swcarpentry/styles/) are collaboratively maintained in GitHub repositories.
+- An [example lesson](https://github.com/swcarpentry/lesson-example) and [web template](https://github.com/swcarpentry/styles/) are collaboratively developed and maintained in GitHub repositories.
 - Lesson content is created and edited in another [repository](https://github.com/swcarpentry/git-novice).
 - Using the template style, the lesson repository generates a [web site](http://swcarpentry.github.io/git-novice/) hosted on Github.